Back to Courses

 Why this is good for you

-This module will give you the confidence to analyse hardware to a significant depth, identify vulnerabilities and attack surface, perform some hardware-level attacks.
+This course will give you the confidence to analyse hardware to a significant depth, identify vulnerabilities and attack surface, perform some hardware-level attacks.
 From outside the community, looking at resistors, chips and and PCB traces can seem like a dark art but the reality is, it isn’t anything like that.
-Once you have completed this module you will be able to understand what you are looking at and quickly be able to assess the target device to identify your next actions.
+Once you have completed this course you will be able to understand what you are looking at and quickly be able to assess the target device to identify your next actions.
 You will inevitably still chase down rabbit holes, we all do.
 But the fact is that you will be able to see what rabbit holes are actually there and make a better informed decision about which ones to investigate deeper.

 With this information you will be able to describe any identified issues, the technical risks that are present, and offer potential alternatives for further investigation.
 You can take this new knowledge and confidence and use it to take your career into the hardware hacking scene, expand the types of penetration test you take on, or just show off to your mates.

-All students that complete a module get advanced notification and access to sign up for new module dates, as well as early-bird pricing.
+All students that complete a course get advanced notification and access to sign up for new course dates, as well as early-bird pricing.
 Those students that show particularly keen skills or enthusiasm will also be offered the exclusive opportunity to collaborate on a future research topic.
 If we identify vulnerabilities, we will then look to complete responsible disclosure with the vendor.
 In the unlikely situation that no vulnerabilities or anything interesting is found, we would still look to publish a write up of the work that we did to ensure the world knows your name and about your talent.

 Required equipment, tools, and software